Exclusive Scholarship Sponsor

 • Scholarship opportunities for African Americans

-Where to Look for Scholarship Opportunities
+What to Avoid When Searching for Scholarship Opportunities

 Surfing the Internet for Scholarships